At a Glance

 The Role

-To be eligible for an EPSRC DLA Postdoctoral Pathway Fellowship you must have received EPSRC funding during your PhD studies.
-This includes those recruited via the Doctoral Training Partnership (DTP) and Centres for Doctoral Training (CDTs).
-EPSRC funded candidates that are currently not based at Newcastle University are also welcome to apply.
+To be eligible, you must have received EPSRC funding during your PhD studies, including those recruited via the Doctoral Training Partnership (DTP) and Centres for Doctoral Training (CDTs).
+EPSRC funded candidates not based at Newcastle University are also welcome to apply.

-- Previous qualification certificates and transcripts
+- Qualification certificates and transcripts

-- Letter of support from academic sponsor
+- Letter of support from the academic sponsor

-- Complete and upload the research proposal proforma (see link below).
+- Research proposal proforma (see link below)

-Application Guidance here
+Application Guidance: here

 #J-18808-Ljbffr